shantanutomar/population-analyzer/README.md

 * The script `scripts/data_dump.sql` is used to load the data from the files into the database.
 * When running with `docker compose`, the script is run automatically and the data is loaded in the database initially when the container is created.
 * The initial load of data takes around 1hr to complete.

+## Open API specification
+* The open API specification for the application can be found [here](https://app.swaggerhub.com/apis/shantanutomar/population-analyzer/1.0.0).

 ## How to run the application using docker compose in local machine
 * Clone the [repository](git@github.com:shantanutomar/population-analyzer.git)